Transportation Paintings — The Art of Getting There

 Rural presence shines through in this tractor tire painting, a tribute to the materials that shape countryside living.

-Tractor Tire painting by Teresa Bernard © Copyright 2016 – Present
+Tractor Tire, a realism painting by Teresa Bernard © Copyright 2016 – Present

 The composition zooms in on a tractor tire’s worn tread, inviting the viewer to explore its texture and the subtle layers of country life that frame it.